 When should I see a vet?

-Consult a veterinarian if the thermometer shows temperatures above 40 °C. At temperatures above 41 °C, the condition can be life-threatening and you should go to the vet immediately.
-If the dog's body temperature has only risen slightly, but is otherwise in good general condition, you do not need to rush your dog to the clinic.
-Contact your vet for advice, while you wait and watch the development closely.
-Make sure the dog gets enough rest, water and food in the meantime.
-If the fever does not subside, or the vet suspects that it may be something more serious based on other symptoms or causes, it will be appropriate to take the dog to the clinic.
-Here we can carry out proper examinations, such as carrying out blood tests, ultrasound or X-rays if applicable.
-Remember that you can always contact a vet if you suspect illness, even if the dog does not have a fever.
+Consult a veterinarian if the thermometer shows temperatures above 40 °C. At temperatures above 41 °C, the condition can be life-threatening and you should go to the veterinarian immediately.
+If your dog's body temperature has only risen slightly - but is otherwise in good general condition - you do not need to rush your dog to the clinic.
+Contact a veterinarian for advice - while waiting and closely monitoring the development.
+Make sure your dog gets enough rest, water and food in the meantime.
+If the fever does not subside - or the veterinarian suspects that it may be something more serious based on other symptoms or causes - it will be appropriate to take your dog to the clinic.
+Here we can do proper examinations - such as performing blood tests, ultrasound or X-rays if applicable.
+Remember that you can always contact a veterinarian if you suspect illness even if your dog does not have a fever.